The policy below is laid out in this page to comply with regulations. However, a document for download can be found below.

 - Section 11 of the Children Act 2004 requires Local Authority and named statutory partners to make arrangements to ensure their functions are discharged with a view to safeguard and promote the welfare of children.

-- The school acknowledges it’s legal duties under the Equality Act 2010, in respect of safeguarding and in respect of pupils with special educational needs (SEN).
-Any measures and sanctions applied will take into account individual needs of pupils and staff.
+- The school acknowledges it’s legal duties under the Equality Act 2010, in respect of safeguarding and in respect of students with special educational needs (SEN).
+Any measures and sanctions applied will take into account individual needs of students and staff.

-- To teach pupils the difference between right and wrong form the moment they join our school
+- To teach students the difference between right and wrong form the moment they join our school

-- To teach children that whilst we all make mistakes and poor choices from time to time, there are consequences to poor behavior.
+- To teach children that whilst we all make mistakes and negative choices from time to time, there are consequences to negative behaviour.

 - To recognise, realise and celebrate the potential of all students, thus promoting high self-esteem, high expectations and a sense of achievement;